mongodb/docs/source/includes/note-suse-ulimit.rst

 adjust this in order to prevent virtual memory allocation failures as the database grows.

-The SLES packages for MongoDB adjust these limits in the default scripts, but you will need to make this change manually if you are using custom scripts and/or the tarball release rather than the SLES packages.
+The SLES packages for MongoDB automatically adjust these limits in their default init script.
+If you are starting MongoDB manually without the provided init script, are using your own custom init script, or are using the TGZ tarball release, you must make these changes yourself.